 Paying off the cost of insurance in one go is the best option.

-For those that have racked up years of no claims, a perfect driving record and are over the age of 25 this may not be that testing, as typically this profile of driver will have smaller insurance premiums.
+For those that have racked up years of no claims and are over the age of 25, this may not be a problem, as typically this profile of driver will have smaller insurance premiums.

-But for less experienced drivers premiums can be sky-high.
-My premium is £603.75; not an amount I have readily available to hand over.
+But for less experienced drivers, premiums can be sky-high.

 One solution is to put away a small amount each month into a decent easy access savings account to help with the cost come the time of renewal.
 Just £25 a month can bring you £300 closer to paying off your policy in one go.

-For those with less foresight (like me) there are other ways to cope with the cost of an annual premium if you don’t have the cash available.
+For those with less foresight, there are other ways to cope with the cost of an annual premium if you don’t have the cash available.

 Most insurers offer you the option of paying for your insurance monthly.

-However, choosing to pay monthly involves interest being added to you premium total, meaning you pay back more in the long run for being able to cut the cost into bite sized pieces.
-According to recent research, monthly instalments increases the price of an average motor policy by 10.68%.
+However, as we mentioned above choosing to pay monthly normally involves interest being added to your premium, meaning you pay back more in the long run for being able to spread the cost into more manageable payments.

 How to keep premiums down